-Much of the analysis of joint buyer arrangements has come in the context of business review letters or advisory opinions from the federal antitrust agencies.
-A recent review was in response to a request from the STARS Alliance LLC, a group of seven electric utilities operating nuclear facilities.
-Together, STARS operates 13 of 69 pressurized water nuclear plants in the country-roughly 19 percent.
+See, e.g., DOJ Business Review Letter to Nickel Users Purchasing Ass'n, 1993 DOJBRL LEXIS 17 (1993) (no intention to challenge association to purchase nickel where membership was open to all U.S. purchasers); DOJ Business Review Letter to Textile Energy Ass'n, 1998 DOJBRL LEXIS 13 (1998) (approving proposal by textile manufacturing firms to purchase energy needs through joint was in response to a request from the STARS Alliance LLC.27 STARS is a group composed of seven electric utilities operating nuclear facilities.
+Together, they operate 13 of 69 pressurized water nuclear plants in the country - roughly 19 percent.
 They proposed to procure jointly a variety of specialized services, including turbine maintenance, reactor coolant pump maintenance, and radiation protective services.
-Participation was voluntary, but any participation would be associated with minimum purchase requirements.
-The Justice Department approved the request, relying on the participants' aggregate market share of less than 20 percent and on the fact that the participants were not competitors on their selling sides (although they did compete on the buy side).
-Had the firms been selling-side rivals, it is dif-[B]uyer arrangements ficult to believe that the Justice Department would have so readily approved a similar agreement to set selling prices-at least not without some significant resource integration.
+Participation could be voluntary but any participation could be associated with minimum purchase requirements.
+The Justice Department approved the request, relying on the participants' aggregate market share of less than 20 percent, and on the facts that the participants were not competitors on their selling sides (although they do compete on the buy side).28 Had the firms been selling-side rivals, it is difficult to believe that a similar agreement to set selling prices would so readily have been approved - at least without some significant resource integration.

 Although no court has articulated the distinction precisely this way, the cases and agency determinations can all be reconciled if one concludes that buyer arrangements require a lesser showing of efficiencies to avoid per se condemnation than a comparable arrangement on the selling side.
-Truly naked arrangements with no efficiency justifications whatsoever, such as those in Mandeville Island Farms or the auction-rigging cases, will be condemned without regard to the defendants' collective market shares (or market power).33 But even minor efficiencies, such as "economies of scale in purchasing" will be enough to avoid per se treatment and require, at a minimum, a showing that the defendants' collective market shares are substantial.
-Joint selling arrangements, in contrast, are not treated so leniently.34 arrangement on the require a lesser to avoid per se a comparable condemnation than showing of efficiencies selling side.
+Truly naked arrangements with no efficiency justifications whatsoever, such as those in the auction-rigging cases, will be condemned without regard to the defendants' collective market shares (or market power).
+But even minor efficiencies, such as "economies of scale in purchasing" will be enough to avoid per se treatment and require, at a minimum, a purchasing agent where individual firms could also purchase independently); DOJ Business Review Letter to FRA Shipper's Ass'n, 1988 DOJBRL LEXIS 6 (1988) (trade association of 25 footwear retailers open to any qualified footwear retailer to negotiate transportation services).